YemengYang/digital-frameworks-hw/finalproject.md

 TransUnion provides credit information and information management services to businesses and consumers.
 It releases data for consumer credits quarterly.

 PROCESS:

+I did this story based on an assignment during my internship in American Banker.
+My editor found this data set for me and let me interview its research people.
+This data set in quite important because it indicates the current trend in loans and lending, a barometer of economy.
+I first found the most apparent message the data sent: subprime originations for three categories was declining.
+The follow-up questions would be why did it decline and what does this trend mean to the economy.
+I then looked into the data set and found the decline in subprime originations coincided with the increase in delinquency rates.
+It might be the reason behind the decline and I confirmed it with a research person in a phone interview.
+He also told me the decline was a sign of a healthy economy, which answers my second question.
+My story basically was built around the data set and answers to these two questions: reasons and impact.
+It was a fun progress to make a lot of data clearer, analyze them and figure out what do they indicate and why is it important to my readers.
+I think it is also helpful for my future data stories.